-When I was planning my trip to the East Coast of USA people were advising that I would only need 2 days in Philadelphia, and this would be plenty of time to see all the tourist attractions in Philadelphia, but I think I could have spent more time in this city as there was still so much that I didn’t get to see.
+When I was planning my trip to the East Coast of USA people were advising that I would only need 2 days in Philadelphia, and this would be plenty of time to see all the tourist attractions in the historial city, but I think I could have spent more time in Philly as there was still so much that I didn’t get to see.

-However, what I did see was interesting and as usual I did the hop on bus tours to get an overview of the city and to get around.
+However, what I did see was interesting and as usual I did the hop on bus tours to get an overview of Philadelphia and also as a way of getting around.
 I also used the trollies and buses which were all easy to use.
 I didn’t realise there were so many museums and cool attractions to see in Philadelphia.

 I stayed in a homestay just outside of the city which was easy to get to by public bus and a lot cheaper than staying directly in the city centre.